mozilla/open-leadership-framework/_articles/framework.md

 Open leadership is a set of practices and skills people can use to mobilize their communities to solve shared problems and achieve shared goals.

+To put it another way, open leaders design and build projects that empower people to collaborate within inclusive communities.

 Open leaders are guided by open **principles**.
 They strive for:

 - **Understanding:** They make the work accessible and clear.